abe-hpe/k8s-app-resiliency/README.md

 By using the 'rollout restart' method, applications themeselves will not become unavailable during the sequence of individual pod restarts, providing that your app pods have at least 2 replicase.
 You should carefully consider what daemonsets you apply this to, however.
 In the cases of daemonsets that provide storage, networking etc. to other pods on their nodes, restarts will cause a temporary loss of service to the 'client' pods.

 ## Getting started
-Git clone this repo
+Git clone this repo.
-Label all the namespaces in your cluster whose applications you want to be restarted: kubectl label ns <namespace name> abesharphpe/resiliency=restart
+Label all the namespaces in your cluster whose applications you want to be restarted: kubectl label ns <namespace name> abesharphpe/resiliency=restart.
 Apply the yaml file: kubectl apply -f *.yaml

 ## Advanced